 Students are introduced to trends, organization and operations within the hospitality industry including tourism, lodging, restaurant, recreation and leisure, gaming, managed services, meeting/convention/exhibition, cruise, spa and resort segments.
-Prerequisites: ENG 085, ENG 090 and MAT 020 or higher

 CUL 175 INTERNATIONAL CUISINE (3 CR)

 The development of world cuisine is a direct result of topography, location, climate and cultural influence.
 This hands-on course offers the student practical exposure and historical insight to the varied world cuisines of Europe, Asia and the Mediterranean, working from the roots of these civilizations to present day.
 As the particular aspects of regional ingredients and traditional cooking techniques are discovered, a rich source of inspiration is cultivated in future culinary professionals.